luloxi/quaxly-dapp/README.md

 Suite to deploy and test Quaxly DAO contracts.

-**How to use:**

-1. Create and fill a **.env** file with the data specified in **.env.example**
+# Smart contracts

+1. Open a terminal on `hardhat` folder
-2. Run `yarn` on this folder.
+2. Run `yarn` on hardhat folder to install dependencies.
+3. Change name of file **.env.example** to **.env**
+4. Fill in the corresponding variables to the blockchain you want to deploy to

 ## Filling the .env file

-Fill just the variables for the blockchain you want to deploy to.

-- NOTE: If you wanna skip Etherscan verifications, don't fill out the ETHERSCAN_API_KEY or POLYGONSCAN_API_KEY variables.
+If you wanna skip Etherscan verifications, don't fill out the ETHERSCAN_API_KEY or POLYGONSCAN_API_KEY variables.

 ### Deploying to Mainnet